 Establishing Guardianship in California

-Detriment to the Child Finding Required by California Family Code 3041
+Detriment to the Child Finding Required For Guardianship under Family Code 3041

 Before making an order granting custody to a person or persons other than a parent, over the objection of a parent, the court shall make a finding that granting custody to a parent would be detrimental to the child and that granting custody to the non-parent is required to serve the best interest of the child.